Having a baby on a budget is not impossible.

 There are so many free baby samples you can sign up for.
 Lots of places give you free samples for signing up for their emails as well (and you can always unsubscribe later).
 Here are just a few that I signed up for!

-Similac: Here you can sign up for their email subscriptions and get a free sample, as well as some other baby stuff.
+Similac: With Similac you can sign up for their email subscriptions and get a free sample, as well as some other baby stuff.

-Newborn baby items: All you have to do is put in some information here and you will receive a bunch of free baby items.
+Newborn baby items: All you have to do is put in some information at Newborn Baby Items and you will receive a bunch of free baby items sent right to you.

-Babies R Us: They give you a free welcome package if you make a registry with them.
-Apply here.
+Babies R Us: Babies R Us gives you a free welcome package if you make a registry with them.

-Enfamil: Put in some information here and receive a free sample.
+Enfamil: Put in some information on the Enfamil website and receive a free sample.

 Baby Box: I love baby box because not only do you get a free sample and a box that is certified safe for baby to sleep in, it’s also educational!